 Long Beach Animal Care Services Bureau

 LBPRM's Animal Care Services Bureau operates at a state-of-the-art companion animal care facility, the P.D.
 Pitchford Companion Animal Village that was funded through a partnership with the spcaLA in 2001.
 The City has a 55-year agreement with spcaLA to share operating and maintenance of the $10 million facility-one of the most unique in the State of California for its design, programming, and partnership between private non-profit and public organizations.
-This environment has increased the live release rate for shelter animals in Long Beach to an all time high in 2017.
+This environment has increased the live release rate for shelter animals in Long Beach.
 With over 225,000 domestic pets in Long Beach households, LBPRM's Animal Care Services incorporates programs for people and animals including low cost pet clinics, adoption events, dog training and ten dog parks

 Long Beach Marine Bureau

 With 3,100 boat slips, LBPRM operates the nation's largest municipal marina, and an economic asset that employs over 100 staff and generates $19 million in slip revenue annually.
 Located adjacent to the City's downtown waterfront and prestigious Alamitos Bay, the marinas enhance the economic value of these areas.
 The marinas generate over $52 million in direct and indirect spending to support the local economy.
 Visit www.longbeach.gov/park/marine

 LBPRM manages over 172 acres of estuaries within the City's built-out 50 square miles.
 The 26-acre DeForest Park Nature Trail winds through riparian forest, woodlands, and wetlands.El Dorado Nature Center has over 100 acres of natural habitats are maintained within its 400 acres.
 The 9.27-acre Golden Shores Marine Biological Preserve was created as mitigation for wetlands used in a Port of Long Beach expansion and is a sanctuary for birds and aquatic life.
 The 3.17-acre Jack Dunster Marine Biological Preserve has 1.5 land acres and 1.2 shallow water acres that are habitat for fish and wildlife.
 The 27.5-acre Colorado Lagoon is approximately half land area and half open salt-water area.
 The 6.06-acre Sims Pond is a marsh at the busy intersection of Pacific Coast Highway and Loynes Drive.